adorsys/multibanking/finapi-adapter/docs/NotificationRulesApi.md

 <a name="getAndSearchAllNotificationRules"></a>
 # **getAndSearchAllNotificationRules**
-> InlineResponse20016 getAndSearchAllNotificationRules(ids, triggerEvent, includeDetails)
+> NotificationRuleList getAndSearchAllNotificationRules(ids, triggerEvent, includeDetails)

 Get and search all notification rules